 Secure boot:

-Secure boot is another important security measure that guarantees that the computer system only boots up software that is trusted.
+So, it’s important security measure that guarantees that the computer system only boots up software that is trusted.

 This is exactly how it works; it doesn’t let any form of malicious malware or application sneak in and take over even before your operating system has started up.